zodac/folding-stats/README.md

 code.
 Please read the [Contributing](#contributing) section for more information on how to do this.

 ## Adjustments During The Competition

+### Requesting User Changes

+A user may request some of their data to be changed, reducing the load on the administrator.
+They can make a request to
+change:
+- Folding@Home Username
+- Folding@Home passkey
+- Live Folding@Home stats link
+- Hardware used

+These changes can be requested to be made immediately, or deferred to the next month.
+The admin may then reject or approve these requests (and can override when they should be applied).

+Any other changes (like changing the team a user is competing for, for example) must be done by the admin manually.

 ### Offsetting User Stats